storyfeet/bob_cards_elm/rules.md

 <img src="{{$0}}/rules/mission_cards.svg">

+On the front you will find:
+* A mode (Vs, Coop, Solo )
+* Mission Specific
+    * Rules
+    * Jobs
+    * Scoring Jobs
+* Text explaining what all the Scoring Jobs mean.

-On the back you will find:
+On the back you will fing:
 * a game setup diagram
 * Mission specific setup instructions
 * A set of checkboxes.
 To mark difficulty levels as complete.

-On the front you will find:
-* A mode (Vs, Coop )
-* Mission Specific rules
-* Icons showing you how you score in this game.
-(These are explained in the text above them)

-Follow the instructions below, and those on the back of your Mission Card (Which have extra instructions for some campaigns) to setup the play area.
+Follow the instructions below, with the diagram on the back of the Mission card, along with the mission specific setup instructions.

-Use the following diagram to help you follow setup instructions

 <img src="{{$0}}/setups/basic_setup_numbered.svg">